Blue Heelers: episode guide

 Episode 12.33 (490)

 Susie's first foray as Acting Sergeant isn't going well.
-Her newest charge, Constable Matt Graham has arrived in Mount Thomas with a secretive nature and a cloud over his head.
+Her newest charge, Constable Matt Graham, has arrived in Mt Thomas with a secretive nature and a cloud over his head.
 He clashes with Kelly over ethics as they investigate a father's claims that his under-age daughter is having sex with her boyfriend.

 On top of this, the boss is preoccupied and won't give her the time of day while Joss ignores her instructions to conduct a clandestine affair with the green-grocer's daughter.